joshuar/go-hass-agent/docs/development/README.md

 ## Building

-**go-hass-agent** makes use of `go generate` to generate some of the code.
+Go Hass Agent makes use of `go generate` to generate some of the code.
 A typical build process would be:

 ```shell
 go generate ./...